udsareen/kubernetes_academy_course/exercise-7/README.md

 # Services

+## Local setup
+- create a cluster-ip service for the previous deployment
+- load the clusterIP of service
+- change cat index of deployment and do rolling upgrade
+- refresh clusterIP multiple times

 ## Gitpod and Eks network setup

 If you are running locally, through microk8s or k3s, you can ignore this section and go straight to the exercise.